javadoug/swizzle-params/README.md

 ## Example usage
 For a working example, see the example-project directory.

+    Note: path to the swizzle-cli is ./node_modules/.bin/sizzle when installed locally.
+    On Windows the path will be .\node_modules\.bin\swizzle.
+    For convenience in this documentation we just use swizzle.

 ```
 > swizzle param add --name appKey --desc "the app key" --default-value abcd